 Employers

-For employers, Manhattan Life offers multiple voluntary benefits plans, including most of the health-related coverages available to individuals, along with term and whole-life plans.
+For employers, Manhattan Life offers multiple voluntary benefits plans, including most health-related coverages available to individuals and term and whole-life plans.

 Annuities